 - ESXi.
 See Upgrade ESXi.

 - Workload Management on clusters that have vSphere with Tanzu.
 Workload Management can be upgraded through vCenter Server.
-See Updating the vSphere with Tanzu Environment.
+See Working with vSphere Lifecycle Manager.

 - If you have stretched clusters in your environment, upgrade the vSAN witness host.
 See Upgrade vSAN Witness Host.